HaoKang-Timmy/finetune/README.md

 However, the result is uncomfortable, the reason is that when I use torchvision pretrained model.
 I must reset the classifier layer.
 It is conflict to what the article requires:(

+It could be regarded as L1 and L2 normalization.

 ![image-20211126010759201](./pic/image-20211126010759201.png)

 # Train-from-scratch vs Fintune